whatmakeart/whatmakeart.github.io/content/electronics/addressable-leds.md

 ## Controlling Addressable LEDs with Arduino

-The Arduino and other microcontroller can control addressable LEDs with the help of libraries.
+The [Arduino](../arduino/arduino-introduction.md)Arduino and other microcontroller can control addressable LEDs with the help of libraries.

 ### FastLED Library